How To Write a Character Reference For Court

-The character reference needs to address the issues that the Defendant's lawyer is trying to emphasize. ie the good work history, the need for a driving licence. the positive changes in a person's life since they got in trouble etc.
+The character reference needs to address the issues that the Defendant's lawyer is trying to emphasise, for example a good work history, the need for a driving licence, the positive changes in a person's life since they got in trouble and so forth.

 A character reference letter from Court does not have to be from an "important" person.
 It can be from your wife, your child, your friend or someone at your work.
 Character references can be from any one who has something positive or useful to say.

 It is all about using the character reference to explain to the Judge who you really are rather than them just judging you for your offences.

 1. The character reference for Court should be addressed "To the Sentencing Magistrate" or "To the Sentencing Judge"

 Who the character reference is addressed to depends on which Court the defendant is going to.

 If the matter is in Queensland in the Magistrates' Court the character reference should be headed "To the Sentencing Magistrate". if it is in the District Court it should be headed "To the Sentencing Judge".

 It is important to address a character reference correctly.
 It tells the Magistrate or Judge that you know that it is not just a general character reference and is aimed specifically at them.